vikashask/MEAN-Interview-Question/NodeJs/advanced-concepts.md

 ## EventEmitter

-### 1. What is EventEmitter in Node.js and how does it work?
+### What is EventEmitter in Node.js and how does it work?

 EventEmitter is a core module in Node.js that facilitates communication between objects in Node.
 It's the foundation of Node's asynchronous event-driven architecture.

+Example:

 ```javascript
 const EventEmitter = require('events');